The University of Bradford is committed to raising aspirations and widening access to Higher Education.

 Young adult carers

-We define a young adult carer as a young person aged 16-25, who cares, unpaid, for a partner, relative or friend with a long-term illness or disability, mental health condition, or addiction.
+We define a young adult carer as a person aged between 16 and 25, who cares, unpaid, for a partner, relative or friend with a long-term illness or disability, mental health condition, or addiction.

 Asylum seekers & refugees